Man broke into PMAC locker room hours before LSU's big basketball matchup with Kentucky

 BATON ROUGE - A man was arrested Tuesday for burglarizing the LSU PMAC just hours before the Tigers' big SEC matchup with Kentucky.

-An LSU spokesperson said the man, identified as Sean Green, made it into the "locker room areas" sometime before 3:00 Tuesday afternoon.
+An LSU spokesperson said the man, identified as Sean Green, made it into the "locker room areas" sometime before 3 p.m.
+Tuesday.
 Green allegedly stole clothes and an iPhone from the stadium.

 LSU police apprehended Green blocks away from the campus in the area of Alaska Street.